directus/directus/docs/self-hosted/docker-guide.md

 ## Requirements

 It can be easy to under-provision resources to run a self-hosted instance of Directus.
-For Directus' container resources, the required minimum system requirements are 1x 0.25 vCPU / 512 MB, although the recommended minumum is 2x 1 vCPU / 2GB.
+For Directus' container resources, the required minimum system requirements are 1x 0.25 vCPU / 512 MB, although the recommended minimum is 2x 1 vCPU / 2GB.